tguimmaraess/universal/docs/gotchas.md

     useClass: ServerWindowService,
   }]
 })

 ```
+**For Third Party Libraries**

 If you have a component provided by a third-party that is not Universal-compatible out of the box,
-you can create two separate modules for browser and server (the server module you should already have),
-in addition to your base app module.
-The base app module will contain all of your platform-agnostic code,
+you can import the components and library modules in `app.module.ts` and in your `app.server.module.ts`, you can simply import `ServerModule` and `BrowserModule` (with transition).
+The base app module will contain all of your browser platform code,
-the browser module will contain all of your browser-specific/server-incompatible code, and vice-versa for
+the server module will contain the necessary modules to start the server.
-your server module.
-In order to avoid editing too much template code, you can create a no-op component
-to drop in for the library component.
 Here's an example:

 ```ts
 // example.component.ts